 Water damage can be elusive, especially when it’s beneath your floors.
 Visible signs may take time to present themselves.

-Subtle indicators like uneven surfaces or unusual sounds can hint at hidden issues.
+Subtle indicators such as uneven surfaces or unusual sounds can signal underlying issues.
 Ignoring these can lead to more severe problems over time.

 Common symptoms to watch for include:

-These signs suggest underlying water damage, which, if left unaddressed, often leads to expensive repairs.
-Addressing issues early helps maintain your floor's integrity.
+These signs indicate underlying water damage, which, if left unaddressed, can lead to costly repairs.
+Addressing issues early helps maintain your floor’s integrity.

 Signs of Water Damage Under Tile

-Although tiles are robust, water can still wreak havoc beneath them.
+Although a tile floor is robust, water can still wreak havoc beneath it.
 Loose or shifting tiles may reveal water damage below.

 Grout discoloration is another red flag to watch for.
 It often indicates moisture, which can eventually lead to tile lifting.